nsnli/nsnli.github.io/call.md

 	<li>Inference in Knowledge Bases</li>
 	<li>Reasoning in Natural Language and X (Computer Vision, Robotics)</li>
 </ul>
+<em>Shared Resource Theme</em>: In addition to above, we have shared two resources, that we beileve can kick-start the analysis of
+different models along specific reasoning dimensions.
+The <a href="https://nsnli.github.io/taxinli/">TaxiNLI</a> dataset is from a recent <a href="https://www.aclweb.org/anthology/2020.conll-1.4.pdf">CoNLL 2020</a> work, which introduces a taxonomy of reasoning capabilities.
+The authors also release a large part of MultiNLI dataset re-annotated with reasoning categories required for inferencing.
+The <a href="https://nsnli.github.io/checklist/">CheckList</a> resource instructs how to create <a href="https://homes.cs.washington.edu/~marcotcr/acl20_checklist.pdf">templatad test-suites</a> for different reasoning categories.

-We also invite 4-page and 2-page length short papers along the shared task theme, which may involve 1) analysis of the shared datasets, 2) extension of CheckList for NLI/NLU for testing different aspects of reasoning (multiple hops, inductive/deductive/abductive and so on), 3) Extended Abstract with a use-case using a neuro-symbolic method, and 4) Demonstration involving finding bugs in reasoning capabilities of NLI/NLU models and enhance with human feedback.
+<p>We also invite 4-page and 2-page length short papers along the shared task theme, which may involve 1) analysis or extensions of the shared datasets and taxonomy of reasoning, 2) extension of CheckList for NLI/NLU for testing different aspects of reasoning (multiple hops, inductive/deductive/abductive and so on), 3) Extended Abstract with interesting use-cases using a neuro-symbolic method, and 4) demonstration involving finding bugs in reasoning capabilities of NLI/NLU models and enhance with human feedback.</p>

 <h2>Important Dates</h2>